Omega-3s Might Ease Sore Muscles After Workouts

 Exercise-induced muscle damage (EIMD) usually shows up after hard or unfamiliar workouts.
 You’re more likely to feel it after moves that load the muscle while it lengthens, like downhill running, lowering a weight, or jump training.

-On a tiny level, repeated high force pulls the muscle fibers out of alignment.
+On a tiny level, repeated high force pulls the muscle fibers out of line.
 This can disrupt sarcomeres, the basic contractile units of muscle.

 That structural damage makes muscle cell membranes leaky.
 Proteins like creatine kinase (CK) and myoglobin spill into your bloodstream, which is why they’re often used as lab markers of muscle damage.

-You feel that whole cascade as DOMS.
-Soreness usually starts within 24 hours, peaks around 24 to 48 hours, and can linger for up to a week while strength and power dip.
+You feel that whole chain reaction as DOMS.
+Soreness usually starts within 24 hours, peaks around 24 to 48 hours, and can hang around for up to a week while strength and power dip.

 Do Omega-3s Really Reduce Soreness (DOMS)?

-The review found that omega-3s generally nudged soreness down, but the effect was modest.
-A systematic review they cited reported that omega-3 supplements reduced DOMS on average, yet the change did not hit the level many clinicians consider a meaningful drop in pain.
+The review found that omega-3s usually nudged soreness down, but only a little.
+A systematic review they cited found that omega-3 supplements reduced DOMS on average, yet the change was not big enough to count as a meaningful pain drop for many clinicians.

-Most pain scores were collected at 48 hours after exercise.
-The authors point out this may miss the true peak and the full recovery curve, especially for people who stay sore longer.
+Most pain scores were checked at 48 hours after exercise.
+The authors say that may miss the real peak and the full recovery curve, especially for people who stay sore longer than average.

-Longer-term supplementation seemed more promising.
-In one study, eight weeks of omega-3s nearly brought soreness back to pre-exercise levels by day 5, while people on placebo were still hurting.
+Longer-term use looked more promising.
+In one study, eight weeks of omega-3s almost brought soreness back to pre-exercise levels by day 5, while people on placebo were still complaining.

 Another trial in resistance-trained lifters tested different doses.
 Only the highest dose—6 grams of fish oil per day for seven weeks—lowered soreness at 2, 48 and 72 hours after 80 eccentric squats.

 Lower doses of 2 and 4 grams did not beat placebo in that group.
-That hints that both dose and training status may matter for soreness relief.
+So yes, both dose and training status may matter, which is very on-brand for exercise science.

 Untrained or recreationally active people may see more benefit.
 In one small study, 3 grams per day for four weeks reduced soreness at 24 hours after a 60-minute downhill run, though not at later time points.

 However, nearly half the participants dropped out of that study.
-That weakens confidence in how widely you can apply the results.
+That makes the results harder to trust for everybody else.

 Short-term loading—just a few days before a workout—was less convincing.
 Several studies using three to five days of high-dose omega-3s failed to reduce soreness in active men and women, even at intakes above 3 grams per day.